Skip to main content

 • Create brand new reports from scratch.

-Widgets are the foundation of custom reports and allow you to create powerful visuals custom to your needs.
+Widgets are the foundation of custom reports and allow you to create powerful visuals that are custom to your needs.
 Widgets include data points, meters, donut charts, bar graphs, line graphs, and tables.

 Follow the steps below to create a custom report: